-- We address a novel and promising application called roadside advertisement dissemination, which follows the design principle of the VCPS.
-The model is a non-trivial extension of traditional coverage problems. - A threshold utility function and a decreasing utility function are used to model the driver's detour probability, respectively.
-For the general RAP placement problem, greedy solutions with ratios of 1-1/e and $1-1/\sqrt{e}$ to the optimal solutions are proposed for those two utility functions, respectively. - Since the real-world traffic distributions have some patterns, we further study the RAP placement problem in the Manhattan grid street scenario, where we propose solutions with tightened bounds. - Extensive experiments are conducted to evaluate the proposed solutions.
-The results are shown from different perspectives to provide insightful conclusions.
+- We address a novel and promising application called roadside advertisement dissemination, which follows the design principle of VCPS.
+The model is a nontrivial extension of traditional coverage problems. - Two utility functions are used to model the driver's detour probability.
+Greedy solutions with ratios of 1-1/e and 1-1/√e to the optimal solutions are proposed for those two utility functions, respectively. - Since the real-world traffic distributions exhibit certain patterns, we further study the RAP placement problem in the Manhattan grid street scenario, where we propose solutions with tightened bounds. - Extensive experiments are conducted to evaluate the proposed solutions.
+The results are provided from different perspectives to provide insightful conclusions.

 The remainder of this paper is organized as follows.
-In Section II, the related work is surveyed.
-In Section III, the general models are described with corresponding solutions.
-In Section IV, we discuss the RAP placement problem under the Manhattan grid scenario.
+Section II surveys the related work.
+In Section III, the general models are described.
+In Section IV, we discuss the Manhattan grid scenario.
 Section V includes the experiments.
 Finally, we conclude the paper in Section VI.